Protocols for Packet Quantum Network Intercommunication: Introduction

-The frames of classical TCP/IP cannot be directly applied in the quantum network because of the significant difference between classical bits and quantum bits.
-Retransmission is one of the basic mechanisms used by protocols operating over a packet switched computer network to provide reliable communication (such as that provided by a reliable byte stream, for example TCP). {However, retransmission is generally impossible for transmitting qubits due to the no-cloning theorem as we mentioned before.}
+In the classical internet, Transmission Control Protocol and Internet Protocol~(TCP/IP)~\cite{CK74} are the foundational protocols that serve as a methodology of unified, reliable, ordered, and error-checked delivery of classical information stream between applications in the internet.
+One would expect similar quantum analogues that allow quantum computers on different platforms to interconnect.
+However, the frames of classical TCP/IP cannot be directly applied in the quantum network because of the dramatic difference between classical bits and quantum bits (qubits).
+In particular, retransmission is one of the basic mechanisms used in a packet switched network for reliable communication. {However, retransmission of quantum messages is generally impossible due to the no-cloning theorem~\cite{WZ82}.
+Other instances such as \emph{checksum}, \emph{handshake} are also difficult.

-In this paper, we investigate and propose protocols for packet quantum network intercommunication: quantum User Datagram Protocol (qUDP) and quantum Transmission Control Protocol (qTCP).
-The qTCP provides reliable, ordered, flow-controlled transmission of packets over the interlinked networks.
-To protect the fragile quantum information in the quantum internet, qTCP employs techniques of quantum error-correcting codes, \textit{quantum secret sharing}, as well as classical techniques of stack design.
-In particular, the creation of the logical process-to-process connections of qTCP is accomplished by a quantum version of the \textit{three-way handshake protocol}.
+In this paper, we describe a future quantum internet model and study protocols for packet quantum network intercommunication in theory.
+The quantum internet model under consideration is the repeater-based model, where quantum communication is done by a serial of teleportations with quantum repeaters used as intermediate nodes to reach long distances.
+Packet switching is a technique for reliably and efficiently transmitting data in network communication and we will employ this feature in the quantum internet.
+Therefore, a quantum message will be divided into packets, which are then sent to the destination through a network of routers and repeaters.
+Since quantum channels are inevitably noisy, it is important that the packets are protected by quantum error-correcting codes~\cite{PhysRevA.52.R2493}.
+In particular, the creation of logical process-to-process connections is accomplished by a quantum version of the \textit{three-way handshake protocol} (see Section~\ref{sec:qTCP}).